 Most, if not all, presidential tweets are hot takes.

-Roy Moore’s stunning defeat in Alabama is a hot take.
+Roy Moore’s stunning defeat in Alabama was a hot take.
 It shows that the allegations of sexual misconduct, that Muslims do and should care about, matter.
 (Of course there were other factors, including Doug Jones’ own appeal to the voters).
 May be it is a message to president Trump that the country had enough with the drama and wants to move on in another direction.

 So why I am not writing more posts on hot takes?